-Everyone should note that there is tremendous variety in the size and appearance of the inner and outer labia, and no “ideal” appearance.
-You should certainly consider labiaplasty if you are uncomfortable with how your labia look, but everyone should understand that the procedure is designed to make your own personal anatomy more discreet.
-Depending on the size and shape of your labia majora, clitoral hood, and labia minora each outcome will be individual.
-Please see our before/after gallery to examples of unique anatomy.
+Remember, there is tremendous variety in the size and appearance of women’s inner and outer labia and no “ideal” appearance.
+You should certainly consider labiaplasty if you are uncomfortable with how your labia look.
+Still, this procedure aims to make your anatomy more discreet.
+Each outcome will be unique depending on the size and shape of your labia majora, clitoral hood, and labia minora.
+Please visit our before & after gallery for labiaplasty patients.

 Schedule A Consultation

 Dr. Duggal most often performs labiaplasty while patients are resting under local anesthesia in the privacy of our West Annapolis procedure room.
 After administering anesthesia, Dr. Duggal applies a potent numbing cream to the vaginal area about 30 minutes before performing the labiaplasty procedure.
 She then uses a tiny needle to add injectable numbing medicine, which eliminates any discomfort.
 Patients often choose to use our ProNox machine for added relaxation during the procedure.